 On building

-- Fires over features: Building new features is exciting, but when something breaks or affects customers (e.g., outages, crashes, data inaccuracies, regressions), it must take priority over unshipped work.
+- Fires over features: Building new features is the most exciting part of our work.
+However, when something breaks or affects customers (e.g., outages, crashes, data inaccuracies, regressions), it must take priority over unshipped work.
 Context switching is tough, but this approach ensures that RevenueCat continuously improves over time.

 - No change is innocuous: Never assume that a small deployment won’t impact the entire system or that a minor metric calculation change will go unnoticed.
 These seemingly small changes can be the most harmful because they often receive quicker, less thorough reviews.
 Avoid cowboy deployments and embrace extreme caution.
 Plan, monitor, and remember that testing is not optional.